woodystock/learner-materials-testing-react-components/activities/activity-6.md

 - **Reason for sparing**: Must be between 17 and 153 characters.

+- Write all of your tests and check they work for the above rules!

 Now if you run `npm test` you should get confirmation that all of your components are validating correctly in all possible circumstances.
 The Earth is saved! 🌍💃🕺🥳 Have a well-deserved break. ☕